MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Introduction

-\citet{birba2020comparative} provides a comprehensive comparison of various data splitting methods employed in machine learning.
-This work also demonstrates how different data splitting strategies affect the estimation of the generalizing ability of a model.
-They experiment with techniques like k-fold cross validation \citep{kohavi1995study}, bootstrap-based random splitting, Kennard and Stone (K-S) algorithm \citep{kennard1969computer}, and SPXY algorithm \citep{GALVAO2005736}.
-They conclude that data splitting is a heuristic step and its relation to model performance is dependent on the underlying data.
-A widely accepted notion for obtaining reliable model performance is that the underlying training and test sets agreeably represent the entire dataset.
-The K-S algorithm and its successor SPXY algorithm are built on the stated notion and aim to preserve original data information in the selected subsets.
-Naturally, the CADEX (K-S algorithm) and SPXY algorithms depend on an underlying distance metric, often chosen as the Euclidean distance.
-The fundamental difference between them is that SPXY considers the statistical variation of the dependent variable along with independent variables while choosing the best representative subset, while CADEX only considers independent variables. \citet{GALVAO2005736} argue that this inclusion leads to a more effective distribution of data samples in the multidimensional space and thus enhances the model's predictive ability. \citet{joseph2021split} develop a new data splitting method (SPlit) based on support points and compare their strategy with the deterministic CADEX (K-S algorithm) and DUPLEX algorithms in their work.
-The SPlit method follows a similar idealogy while segregating samples into training and test sets.
-They choose the most representative data points for testing and use the remaining for training.
-They find optimal representative points or Support Points (SP) of the entire dataset and then employ nearest neighbors technique to sequentially subsample from the dataset.
-On comparing their method with the existing CADEX and DUPLEX subsampling techniques, they reported substantial improvement in the worst-case predictions.
-Choosing a test set that mimics the entire dataset is not the best policy for concluding model robustness, as even a bad model can perform well on an engineered split. \citet{xu2018splitting} found that K-S and SPXY had poor performance estimates of model performance since the most representative samples are chosen first, leaving a poorly representative sample set for model performance estimation.
+Birba \emph{et al.} present a comprehensive comparison of various data splitting methods employed in machine learning and demonstrate how different splitting strategies affect the estimation of a model’s generalizing ability \cite{birba2020comparative}.
+They experiment with techniques such as k-fold cross-validation, bootstrap-based random splitting, the Kennard–Stone (K-S) algorithm, and the SPXY algorithm \cite{kohavi1995study, kennard1969computer, GALVAO2005736}.
+They conclude that data splitting remains a heuristic step and that its relationship with model performance is strongly dependent on the underlying data \cite{birba2020comparative}.
+A widely accepted notion for obtaining reliable performance estimates is that the training and test sets should adequately represent the entire dataset \cite{sadhukhan2024footprints}.
+The K-S algorithm and its successor SPXY are built on this notion and aim to preserve the original data structure in the selected subsets \cite{kennard1969computer, GALVAO2005736}.
+Both CADEX (K-S) and SPXY rely on an underlying distance metric, typically the Euclidean distance.
+The key difference is that SPXY considers the statistical variation of the dependent variable along with the independent variables when selecting representative subsets, whereas CADEX only considers the independent variables \cite{GALVAO2005736}.
+Galvão \emph{et al.} argue that this inclusion leads to a more effective distribution of samples in the multidimensional space and thereby enhances predictive performance \cite{GALVAO2005736}.
+Joseph and Vakayil propose a new data splitting method (SPlit) based on support points and compare it with the deterministic CADEX (K-S) and DUPLEX algorithms \cite{joseph2021split}.
+The SPlit method follows a similar idea when partitioning data into training and test sets: it first identifies the most representative points for testing and uses the remaining samples for training \cite{joseph2021split}.
+They compute optimal representative points, or Support Points (SP), for the entire dataset and then employ a nearest-neighbors strategy to sequentially subsample, reporting substantial improvements in worst-case predictions compared with CADEX and DUPLEX \cite{joseph2021split}.
+However, choosing a test set that closely mimics the entire dataset is not necessarily a good policy for concluding model robustness, since even a poor model can perform well on a carefully engineered split.
+Xu \emph{et al.} find that K-S and SPXY can yield poor estimates of model performance, because the most representative samples are chosen first, leaving a poorly representative subset for performance evaluation \cite{xu2018splitting}.